Circle With A Slash Through It

 Test with Users

-Before deploying the circle with a slash through it in a real-world setting, test it with users to ensure that it is easily understood.
+Before deploying the circle with a slash through it in a real-world setting, test it with users to check that it is easily understood.
 Conduct user testing to gather feedback on the clarity and effectiveness of the symbol.

 Observe how users interact with the symbol and identify any potential areas of confusion.
 Use this feedback to refine your design and improve the overall user experience.